High School Senior Photo Comparison

 Tipton HS - Sanborn map 1909

-It may be of interest to note the Shortridge HS class of 1913 was considered very large for the time, 258 seniors graduated.
+It is worth noting, the Shortridge HS class of 1913 was considered very large for the time, 258 seniors graduated.
 The commencement speaker was Dean of the University of Chicago, Percy Boynton.
 By contrast, the Tipton HS class of 1908 was just 26 graduates and the second to graduate from the ‘new’ school.
 Howe HS was a fairly new school in 1943, there were about 250 seniors that year.
 Of course, the United States involvement in World War II was in it’s second year by spring of 1943 and my father, and many of his classmates, had already enlisted and were only waiting to graduate before shipping out.
 The impact of the war can be read in the yearbook, there was a Victory Club, fund raisers and scrap metal drives.

 TC Howe HS